sergioafanou/smart-cv/_posts/2021-04-01-what-is-spo2-and-why-should-you-care.md

 ---
-title : What is SpO2?
-And why should you care?
+title : "What is SpO2?
+And why should you care?"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://www.androidauthority.com/spo2-1211078/